openwall/john-packages/CONTRIBUTING.md

 - Run the `pre-commit run --all-files` command.
 - Format all edited or new shell scripts using shfmt.
-- Fix all issues detected by markdownlint VSCode extension (davidanson.vscode-markdownlint).
+- Fix all issues detected by markdownlint Visual Studio Code extension (davidanson.vscode-markdownlint).
-- Format all edited Yaml or Markdown files using "Prettier - Code formatter" VSCode extension (esbenp.prettier-vscode).
+- Format all edited YAML or Markdown files using "Prettier (esbenp.prettier-vscode).
 - Verify to see if PR checks have passed, or if there are any new or attention-worthy warning;
 - Update checksums using the command: